R0bk/Transpector/README.md

 # Transpector
+Visually inspect, analyse and debug transformer models.
+Aimed at reducing cycle times for interpretability research and lowering the barrier to entry.
 ## Getting Started

 In it's development setting currently you have to run two parts, a python script kicking off Jupyter Server (this spawns a fastAPI backend in the same event loop as the IPython Kernal), and a Next JS Server.
 Next JS will be compiled and served as a static file from fastAPI eventually.